ipernet/bitcoin-core-wallet-docs/README.md

 **- Converting xpub keys**

 Public descriptors of default wallets created with Bitcoin Core use master extended public keys starting with `xpub`.
-For instance our default descriptor wallet created above has the following key for P2WPKH (BIP84):
+For instance our default descriptor wallet created above has the following key for the P2WPKH standard (BIP84):

 ```
 xpub6DBWPwWPcMhUfc5d4NR7amGSWDCLBHHG6bCT8yNijdiN1HA9rQGamkkUiT7BPxdAWHmjjbToL9RsgMLTxxTmW7cn4zxTbrAo4NtrHZKJ6gk
 ```

-If you import this key in some mobile wallet for a watch-only purpose, you may get the [BIP44 addresses](https://github.com/BlueWallet/BlueWallet/issues/2958) rather than the expected BIP84 addresses.
+If you import this key in some mobile wallet for a watch-only purpose, you may obtain the [BIP44 addresses](https://github.com/BlueWallet/BlueWallet/issues/2958) rather than the expected *BIP84* addresses.
 A solution is to convert the key to its `zpub` [equivalent](https://github.com/satoshilabs/slips/blob/master/slip-0132.md#registered-hd-version-bytes) with a tool such as https://github.com/jlopp/xpub-converter.

 **- What about Ethereum?**

-As long as you have a `BIP32 Root Key`, you can use it for your Ethereum wallets with clients such as `geth`, `metamask`...
+As long as you have a `BIP32 Root Key`, you can use it for your Ethereum wallets with any clients such as `geth`, `metamask`...

-> The standard **BIP32 Derivation Path** for Etherum is `m/44'/60'/0'/0`.
+> The standard **BIP32 Derivation Path** for Ethereum is `m/44'/60'/0'/0`.

 For instance, using an offline version of https://iancoleman.io/bip39/: